EPCCed/cirrus-website/content/support-access/access/ukri-grant.md

 ## Resource Available

-We would normally expect Grant Access applications to be around 500,000 - 2,000,000 coreh per annum but we do have larger projects than this.
+We would normally expect Grant Access applications to be around 500,000 - 20,000,000 coreh per annum but we do have larger projects than this.
 Please contact the [Cirrus Service Desk](../../user-support/) to discuss if you have larger requirements.

 ## Application procedure

-When submitting proposals to EPSRC Standard Mode (Grant) that include Cirrus resources on the UKRI Funding Service, you should add Cirrus  under Section 6: Facilities
+When submitting proposals to UKRI that include Cirrus resources on the UKRI Funding Service, you should add Cirrus  under Section 6: Facilities

 - facility name: Cirrus
 - usage: the requested resource in coreh as *unit* and the notional cost in &pound; as *cost*.
-Reasonable Cirrus allocations are now awarded for the duration of the EPSRC funding.
+Reasonable Cirrus allocations are awarded for the duration of the UKRI funding.
    - Cirrus notional cost for UKRI Grant proposals : &pound;0.00376 per coreh
 - confirmation of facility agreement: This is a completed [Technical Assessment Form](../Cirrus-TA-Grant-form.docx) prior to submission.
-Should an application be funded then grant funding would not be released until EPSRC have had sight of the relevant TA, as provided by the facility.
+Should an application be funded then grant funding would not be released until UKRI have had sight of the relevant TA, as provided by the facility.

-For other grant schemes, please contact the funding call contact listed on the UKRI call page to discuss how Cirrus resources should be added.